google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 1. Field of Study

-A: STEM Disciplines: Due to industry funding, stipends in fields like engineering, computer science, and biotechnology tend to be higher.
+A: STEM Disciplines: Due to industry funding, stipends in engineering, computer science, and biotechnology tend to be higher.

 B: Humanities and Social Sciences: Often have lower stipends due to limited funding sources.